Offical Nebraska Government Website

 Handicapped Parking Permits are available at no charge to all individuals who qualify.
 To qualify, the applicant must have a certified medical condition that limits personal mobility resulting in the applicant's inability to travel more than two hundred feet without assistance such as a wheel chair, crutch, walker, prosthetic or other device.

-• Severe visual or physical impairment;
+• Severe visual, physical, or neurological impairment;

 • Severe respiratory problems;